percona/percona-docker/README.md

 # Percona Docker Images Collection

 This repository contains a collection of Dockerfiles for Percona sofware.
 Dockerfiles can be used to customize and build docker images.
-Read more about Docker files [here](https://docs.docker.com/engine/reference/builder/).
+Read more about Dockerfiles [here](https://docs.docker.com/engine/reference/builder/).

 See individual directories for instructions on how to build and run Percona software.